sylvaticus/juliatutorial/language-core/metaprogramming.md

 # 9 - Metaprogramming

 Julia represents its own code as a data structure accessible from the language itself.
-Since code is represented by objects that can be created and manipulated from within the language, it is possible for a program to transform and generate its own code, that is to create powerful macros \(the term "metaprogramming" refers to the possibility to write code that write codes that is then evaluated\).
+Since code is represented by objects that can be created and manipulated from within the language, it is possible for a program to transform and generate its own code, that is to create powerful macros \(the term "metaprogramming" refers to the possibility to write code that writes code that is then evaluated\).

-Note the difference with C or C++ macros.
+Note the difference from C or C++ macros.
 There, macros work performing textual manipulation and substitution before any actual parsing or interpretation occurs.

-In Julia, macros works when the code has been already parsed and organised in a syntax tree, and hence the semantic is much richer and allows for much more powerful manipulations.
+In Julia, macros work when the code has already been parsed and organised in a syntax tree, and hence the semantic is much richer and allows for much more powerful manipulations.

 ## Expressions

-There are really many way to create an expression:
+There are really many ways to create an expression:

 ### Colon prefix operator

 The colon \`:\` prefix operator refers to an unevaluated expression.
-Such expression can be saved and then evaluated in a second moment using `eval(myexpression)`:
+Such expression can be saved and then evaluated later using `eval(myexpression)`:

 ```text
 expr = :(1+2) # save the `1+2` expression in the `expr` expression